 In addition to winning an award from Artists International in 2001, Isabelle was the recipient of the Tibor Paul Medal, the 1998 Mabel Swainson Pianoforte Award at the Feis Ceoil (which led to her debut recital at the John Field Room in Dublin) and the Ulster Bank Music Foundation Piano Award (making a television appearance on the “Late Late Show”).
 Some of her other awards have included a Fulbright scholarship, Bank of Ireland Millennium Scholarship, John F. Kennedy scholarship, Music Network Touring awards and multiple awards from the Irish Arts Council and Culture Ireland.

 Isabelle has recorded for the Diatribe, Innova and Lyric fm labels.
 She has appeared on television and radio on both sides of the Atlantic, with performances broadcast on WNYC, WQXR, WFMT Chicago, BBC3, RTE, TV3 and Lyric FM radio.

-Isabelle is currently on the piano faculties at Bard College, the Diller-Quaile School of Music and the Masters School, New York.
-She is a former faculty member of the Manhattan School of Music Pre-College Division and the Lucy Moses School.
+Isabelle is currently on the piano faculties at Bard College and the Diller-Quaile School of Music, New York.
+She is a former faculty member of the Manhattan School of Music and the Kaufman Center’s Lucy Moses School, NY.
 Isabelle has a particular interest in music involving extended piano techniques and is often invited to give workshops on the topic, in addition to giving masterclasses for pianists and composers.
 Isabelle received her Masters degree from the Manhattan School of Music.
 She subsequently studied with Zitta Zohar in New York.
-Her earlier studies took place at the Royal Irish Academy of Music in Dublin (Reeamonn Keary, Therese Fahy) where she received her B.A. in Music Performance.
+Her earlier studies took place at the Royal Irish Academy of Music in Dublin (Réamonn Keary, Therese Fahy) where she received her B.A. in Music Performance.